CodeAdminDe/powershell_get-windowsedition_of_servers_by_csv/README.md

 # powershell_get-windowsedition_of_servers_by_csv

-Simple Script to get the running windows edtion (e.g. for Clients: Home, Professional, etc... // e.g. for Servers: ServerDatacenter, etc...).
+Simple Script to get the running windows edition (e.g. for clients: Home, Professional, etc... // e.g. for servers: ServerDatacenter, etc...).
-Systems need to be accessable via Powershell.
+Systems need to be accessable via PowerShell.

 ## Usage